 Callum holds a degree in Bachelor of Technology (Surveying) from University of Southern Queensland (USQ).
 Callum is a registered Surveyor with three mining endorsements.
 His experience in the mining industry extends over 19 years across underground and open cut coal, and underground metalliferous sectors.
-Callum currently operates his own mine surveying
+Callum currently operates his own mine surveying consultancy business throughout the eastern states of Australia and internationally.
+Callum is an active member and Director of the Australian Institute of Mine Surveyors promoting the profession of mine surveying through the country.

-Darlene Skennar, Barrister-at-Law, LLB (Hons)(QIT), LLM (QUT)
+Darlene Skennar, Barrister-at-Law, LLB (Hons) (QIT), LLM (QUT)

 Darlene was admitted as a barrister of the Supreme Court of Queensland in 1988 and has practiced as a barrister continuously from 1989 to date.
 She has a general practice with a focus on property law and estate law.
-She was a member of the Pharmacists Board of Queensland for 8 years.
+She was a member of the Pharmacists Board of Queensland for eight years.